Strivin0311/ai-learning/techs/ml/federated.md

 # Federated Learning
-*Here's some resources about Federated Learning*
+*Here're some resources about Federated Learning*

 #### FedML: A Research Library and Benchmark for Federated Machine Learning [`UNREAD`]